saranshkataria/frontend-starter-toolkit/README.md

 - `npm lint` or `yarn lint` for running ESLint to type check your source code
 - `npm test` or `yarn test` for running Jest to run your test cases

-It is also recommended that you install Prettier for your IDE since the project supports it out of the box.
-Currently we have not integrated Prettier as part of the build step, but we will do so in the near future.
+It is also recommended that you install the Prettier extension for your IDE/Editor since the project supports it out of the box.
+Prettier has also been integrated as a pre commit hook to ensure that all files are formatted correctly.
 If you are not sure about what prettier is, you can read more about it [in this blog post about Prettier](https://www.wisdomgeek.com/development/web-development/using-prettier-format-javascript-code/).